bepu/bepuphysics2/Documentation/roadmap.md

 Note that this release will lack many of v1's built in features, like:
 - Buoyancy.
-- Full featured character controller (though I will likely provide a simple example version in the demos, just without the full upstepping/downstepping/stance shifting feature set).
+- Full featured character controller (there is a simple character in the demos, just without the full upstepping/downstepping/stance shifting feature set).
 - Dedicated vehicle type.

 The initial version will be split into incremental stages: alpha, beta, and release.
 The alpha was released on March 31, 2018, and the beta on August 16, 2018.

-### Release (January-March 2019)
+### Release (April 2019)
 Should be able to support the core features required by physically complex games.
 - Better handling of some dangerous performance corner cases in the solver.
 - Fully enabled CCD.